Skip to main content

 You should consider what you would do/how you would feel if you discovered your donor has re-registered as identifiable, or if they remained anonymous.

 If your donor hasn’t re-registered as identifiable, you may feel frustrated as you may have strong feelings about wanting to find them.
-However, as you will only be able to obtain non-identifying information about them from us, it’s unlikely that this information could lead to you being able to trace them.
+However, as you will only be able to obtain non-identifying information about them from us, it’s unlikely that this information alone could lead to you being able to trace them.

 Find out more

-Find out how to apply for information online or call us on 020 7291 8200.
+Find out how to apply for information online.

 If you plan to enter into an intimate relationship with someone who is also donor-conceived, we can also tell you if you are related to them.
 You must apply jointly to us for this information.